Charles E. Major: Parliamentary career

-He was a Member of Parliament for Hawera in the 15th and 16th parliaments, from 1902 to 1908, having failed to win election in 1899.

-He was defeated in 1908, when he stood in the Patea electorate.
+Major was a Member of Parliament for Hawera in the 15th and 16th parliaments, from 1902 to 1908, having failed to win election in 1899.
+He was passionately opposed to the "evils of landlordism" and supported John McKenzie's land reforms.
+He was the chairman of the 'country party', a grouping in the Liberal caucus opposing single-tax and George Fowlds' land taxation policies.